Sunday, December 18, 2011

 An oddly affectionate gesture

-And that term for the picture within a picture that Mel introduced to me:
+And that ol' term for a picture within a picture:

 Mise-en-abyme: Literally, "placement en abyme," where "en abîme" itself refers to the habit of representing a small shield inside a larger one in traditional heralds and coats-of-arms.
 This device is often part of the text's self-reflexivity.
 By extension, most any "story-within-a-story" situations can be called an example of mise-en-abyme.
 The device is especially common in modern literature, television and films, but it occasionally appears in art.